Just when you think you're in the clear for dental milestones...your wisdom teeth pop in and join the party.

 Wisdom teeth are the third set of molars that usually come in between ages 17 and 21.
 When situated correctly, they can help you chew.
-Scholars believe that wisdom teeth are the evolutionary answer to eating more raw meats, roots, and vegetables.
+Scholars believe wisdom teeth are the evolutionary answer to eating more raw meats, roots, and vegetables.

 Does Everyone Have Wisdom Teeth?

-Sensitivity & Pain in the Back of your Mouth
+Sensitivity & Pain in the Back of Your Mouth

 Stiffness and Pain in Jaw

-Issues with sinuses
+Issues with Sinuses

 Cysts and Cavities Developing in Your Mouth

-Hopefully you have a smooth transition into adulthood with your wisdom teeth.
+Hopefully, you have a smooth transition into adulthood with your wisdom teeth.
 However, if you are experiencing any of the symptoms listed above, Bass Dentistry can help.
 Schedule an appointment for professional advice and a referral to an oral surgeon if necessary.